Сarbon neutrality

 ALROSA DIAMONDS

-neutral
+carbon neutral

-Their production absorbs more CO₂ than it releases into the atmosphere
+Their production absorbs more CO₂ than it releases into the atmosphere.

-THE CLIMATE IS CHANGING QUICKLY AND SERIOUSLY
+THE CLIMATE IS CHANGING FAST AND SERIOUSLY

-To achieve this, carbon dioxide emissions must be reduced by 45% by 2030 compared to 2010 levels, and reach zero by 2050.
-Otherwise, we face extreme weather events, permafrost thawing, ocean acidification, and the collapse of entire ecosystems.
+To avoid catastrophic consequences for the Earth's biosphere, international experts estimate that global warming must be limited to 1.5°C. This goal was set by the 2015 Paris Agreement.
+To achieve this, carbon dioxide emissions must be reduced by 45% by 2030 compared to 2010 levels, and reach net zero by 2050.
+Otherwise, we face extreme weather events, thawing permafrost, ocean acidification, and the collapse of entire ecosystems.

 Responsible companies strive to reduce their carbon footprint, and consumers increasingly want to understand the real climate impact of the goods they buy.